 It is a precisely shaped and carefully polished stone, and its size and thickness matches that of the print stone in the reconstructed Nuthead Press, which is based upon surviving examples.
 This correspondence seems too much for coincidence and this writer suggests that it may well have been part of the printing establishment run by William Nuthead.

 Maryland has the distinction of having the first printing press outside of Massachusetts in English America.
 And in the person of Dinah Nuthead, the first female printer in the colonies.
-This was a skilled craft and rare even in England, were printing was restricted to London and the University Presses in Cambridge and Oxford.
-Printing was also quite controversial as William Berkeley declared and freedom of the press not widely accepted.
+This was a skilled craft and rare even in England, where printing was restricted to London and the University Presses in Cambridge and Oxford.
+Printing was also quite controversial as William Berkeley declared and freedom of the press was not widely accepted.
 And yet Lord Baltimore allowed Nuthead to come and practice this craft in Maryland.
 His presence in the colonial capital was a step in the enhancement of urbanity that was very rare in most of the colonies.
 Although having a peculiar name, the Nutheads are significant to Maryland and America as pioneers of a skilled craft that would play a critical role in the spread of knowledge and the shaping of public opinion in the centuries that followed.
 And it is the curious style of a letter “M” that allowed them to be identified in the archaeological record of St. Mary’s City.

 For Further information see: